Irene Pepperberg: Early life, family and education

 Born in 1949 as Irene Platzblatt in Brooklyn, New York City, New York, she was an only child.
 Her father, Robert Platzblatt, was a biochemist and middle school teacher.
 Her parents were both first-generation American Jews.
 Her mother's parents were from Romania, and her father's from Lithuania.
 In the 1950s, the family resided in Brooklyn in an apartment above a store, and beginning at a very young age, Irene would own and train a series of budgies.

 She earned her bachelor's degree in chemistry from the Massachusetts Institute of Technology in 1969, and brought one of her budgies there with her.
-She subsequently earned a master's degree in Chemistry in 1971 at Harvard University, followed by a doctorate in Chemical Physics in 1976 at Harvard.
+She subsequently earned a master's degree in chemistry in 1971 at Harvard University, followed by a doctorate in chemical physics in 1976 at Harvard.
 During her doctoral program, she saw an episode of the PBS TV series Nova about animals and language, which influenced her to focus on that instead of chemistry.

 Work history

 Pepperberg has been a researcher, lecturer and adjunct or visiting professor at multiple universities.
 She was a research associate and lecturer at Purdue University (1979–1984) and Harvard University (in the 1970s and since 2005).
 At the MIT Media Lab, she has been a visiting associate professor (1999–2000) and researcher (2001–02).
 While at Purdue, she was involved in the biological sciences and psychological sciences departments.
-At University of Arizona, she was an associate professor in Ecology and Evolutionary Biology with joint appointment in the psychology department and in the neuroscience program (1991–2000).
+At the University of Arizona, she was an associate professor in Ecology and Evolutionary Biology with joint appointment in the psychology department and in the neuroscience program (1991–2000).
 She has been a Bunting Fellow at the Radcliffe Institute for Advanced Study (2004–2005) and an adjunct associate professor at Brandeis University (2002–2013), where its bird laboratory was named for her.